 If the difference between a lifetime of fun family get-togethers and dreading every single holiday is as simple as adding a flower girl, is it worth the drama?
-You are not wrong — the decisions about everything related to the wedding should be made by the bride and groom.
+You are not wrong—the decisions about everything related to the wedding should be made by the couple.
 But since you're clearly the one who is going to suffer the most from your decision, is it worth it?
 Only you and your fiancé can answer that question.
 But don't kid yourself about the long-term ramifications of making that kind of decision.
 She's revealed herself as a bully, but she's a bully you're going to be related to and who will be an aunt to your own children someday.

 You can take a shot at improving things by opening Pandora's Box and asking, or you can simply do your best to get to know them better and hope things improve.
 Sometimes seeing their own sibling happily married to you a few months later is all it takes to bring on the thaw.